Run Your Future Trailblazer Challenge

 During the thirty hours in the classroom, the educator and volunteers introduce the subject matter and challenge to the students, break the students into groups, engage the students to come up with a solution to a sustainability challenge, and prepare and rehearse their final presentation at the Maker Faire.

 By now you’re probably asking yourself, “How can we inspire the students to think about a sustainable future?
 What content should educators and volunteers cover with the students?”
 Well, we’ve got you covered!
-We’ve created these great resources for you:
+We’ve created these great resources for you (see links in Resources below):

-- A comprehensive Future Trailblazer Challenge Student Handbook for the students to follow.
-You can download the handbook as a PDF with this link and print it out.
+- Future Trailblazers Challenge Student Handbook.
+A comprehensive handbook for the students to follow.
+You can download the handbook as a PDF and print it out.

 There are multiple ways to raise money to fund your project.
 You can hold a fundraiser or go through a donation platform, which allows individuals to donate directly to public school classroom projects.
 You can also check your organization’s grant policy to see if it’s OK to request a grant to cover the program costs.